viamrobotics/docs/docs/get-started/_index.md

 ## Standardized APIs

 Each category of {{< glossary_tooltip term_id="resource" text="resource" >}} has a standardized API that you can access with an [SDK (software development kit)](/sdks/) in your preferred programming language.
-For example, you can send the same [`SetPower` command](/components/motor/#setpower) to any kind of motor, using any of the available SDKs.
+For example, you can send the same [`SetPower` command](/components/motor/#setpower) to any kind of motor, using any of the available SDKs:

 {{< tabs >}}
 {{% tab name="Python" %}}